pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 17 - June 18th

 The world was feeling a bit empty, so I wanted to spawn in mobs.
-First was hardcoding an update packet that should spawn a mob, and having it trigger on /say.
+First was hardcoding an update packet that should spawn a mob and having it trigger on /say.

 ![](20240618_18h20m25s_grim.avif)

 After that, I used the creature table of the MaNGOS database to get proper mobs spawning.
-I used a GenServer for this, so every mob would be a process and keep track of their own state.
+I used a GenServer for this so every mob would be a process and keep track of their own state.
+Communication between mobs and players would happen through message passing.
 First I hardcoded a few select ids in the starting area to load, and after that worked I loaded them all.

-Rather than spawn all ~57k mobs for the player, though, I wired things up to only spawn things within a certain range.
+Rather than spawn all ~57k mobs for the player, I wired things up to only spawn things within a certain range.
 This looked like:

 * Store mob pids in a Registry, along with their x, y, z position